 In the NHTSA crash tests, all 2012-2017 Sonic 5- and 4-door models scored five out of five stars overall rating, with 5 stars in the frontal and 5 stars in the side-impact crash tests.
 The Sonic also received a Top Safety Pick award from the Insurance Institute for Highway Safety (IIHS).

 Interior: In line with other GM models, the Sonic has a dual-cockpit dashboard with matching front door panels.
 The small motorcycle-inspired instrument cluster looks original.
 There are two convenient pockets on both sides of the center console.
 The storage above the glove box will hold your phone, as it hosts the second auxiliary input jack and an available USB port.

 The Sonic's steering wheel tilts and telescopes.
 The front seats offer plenty of head- and legroom.
 The rear headroom is OK in the hatchback, but the legroom is tight.
 The rear seats fold down for extra cargo space.
 There is also a large cargo compartment under the cargo floor.

 Chevrolet Sonic photos:

 Common problems: Oil and coolant leaks, as well as Check Engine light issues are not uncommon.
 A failed PCV diaphragm in the valve cover or a missing intake manifold check valve can cause Check Engine light with codes P0171, P0106, excessive oil consumption, rough idle and other issues in the 1.4L turbo engine.
+The 1.8L also has problems with the PCV system.
 Check this thread at Cruzetalk.com for more details (The Cruze and the Sonic share the same engines).

 The code P1101 in the 1.4L turbo engine could be caused by a faulty PCV pipe.